Moon U.S. & British Virgin Islands

 By Susanna Henighan Potter

-As a resident of the Virgin Islands, Susanna Henighan Potter has firsthand knowledge of everything this paradise has to offer—from St. Croix to St. Thomas and Tortola.
-Potter guides readers to the best hikes in St. John’s Virgin Islands National Park, the best snorkeling spots in Cruz Bay, and the best carnivals and festivals on Virgin Gorda.
-Equipped with unique trip strategies, including Beach Lover’s Tour and Wildlife and Wilderness, Moon Virgin Islands gives travelers the tools they need to create a more personal and memorable experience.
+Virgin Islands resident Susanna Henighan Potter offers firsthand knowledge of everything this paradise has to offer, from St. Croix to St. Thomas and Tortola.
+Potter guides readers to the most thrilling hikes in St. John’s Virgin Islands National Park, the best snorkeling spots in Cruz Bay, and the most exciting carnivals and festivals on Virgin Gorda.
+Including unique trip strategies such as “Family Fun on St. John,” “Sunken Ships and Plantations Past,” and “Caribbean Life: Authentic St. Croix,” Moon U.S. & British Virgin Islands gives travelers the tools they need to create a more personal and memorable experience.

-Enjoy the very best of Virgin Islands with these itineraries:
+Enjoy the very best of the U.S. & British Virgin Islands with these itineraries: